Marble Adhesive

 Problems with using glue on marble

 Glues are generally suitable at sticking small items to smooth surfaces but not for more heavy duty applications.
 For more heavy duty applications, a construction adhesive like Adiseal will be required.
-Glues have lower gap fill, initial grab, bond strength, flexibility & other problems compared to Adiseal adhesive & sealant when trying to stick items to marble.
+Glues have lower gap fill, low initial grab, low bond strength, low flexibility as well as other problems compared to Adiseal adhesive & sealant when trying to stick items to marble.
 As marble is porous, it will require sealing first so that it does not soak up any glue.
+Adiseal activator can be used to seal marble as well other porous materials like MDF wood.

 How to bond wood to marble